billy1624/billy1624/README.md

 If you share a common vision and want to work with me, please do not hesitate to contact me.

-If you like what I do, consider starring, commenting, sharing and contributing.
+If you like what I do, consider starring, commenting, sharing and contributing, it would be much appreciated.

 ### Software Engineer